Tractor-Trailer Rolls Over On I-95 Ramp To Mass Pike In Weston

 WESTON (CBS) – A tractor-trailer rolled over on a ramp from Interstate 95 to the Massachusetts Turnpike early Monday morning, causing problems at the start of rush hour.

-The truck landed on its side on the exit ramp from 95 north to the Pike in Weston around 4 a.m.
+The truck carrying meat landed on its side on the exit ramp from 95 north to the Pike in Weston around 4 a.m.
 State Police said the driver had minor injuries.

-The truck was pulled back onto its wheels around 6:30 a.m., but drivers are still asked to avoid the area because State Police said the truck is not safe to move and it will have to be unloaded.
+The truck was pulled back onto its wheels around 6:30 a.m., but drivers were still asked to avoid the area for rush hour because State Police said the truck was not safe to move until it was unloaded.
+The meat could not be saved and had to be trashed.

 There’s no word yet on what caused the crash.